pingcap/tidb-operator/en/backup-to-s3.md

 If `storageClass` is not configured, `STANDARD_IA` is used by default.
 For the detailed description of these storage types, refer to [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html).

-After creating the `Backup` CR, use the following command to check the backup status:
+After creating the `Backup` CR, you can use the following command to check the backup status:

 {{< copyable "shell-regular" >}}